celineli99/celineli99.github.io/_posts/2023-12-27-Semester-at-Yale.md

 As part of my Master’s degree in International Economics at the Geneva Graduate Institute, I spent one exchange semester at Yale University in the fall term of 2023.
 Looking back at the richness, personal growth and learnings of the last few months, I feel deeply grateful and fulfilled for having had this opportunity.

-What follows are some of my impressions of my 4-month long taste of an American Ivy.
+What follows are impressions of my 4-month long taste of an American Ivy.

 ![dep](../assets/img/2023/DSC00569.JPG)
 *The Yale Sterling Memorial Library*